Webinar recording for Lessons Learned Through Building Loyalty Channels is below

 B2B marketers tend to work with a more limited number of channel partners or customers.
 Most businesses who sell to other businesses only have a few hundred or perhaps even a few thousand primary accounts.
 They lean to investing more in developing and retaining these relationships because they tend to generate tens or even hundreds of thousands of dollars annually.
 Some even generate millions each year.
 In this case, the loss of even one loyal customer could be devastating.
 Do you see why customer retention and a focus on not only current, but loyal customers is so important among B2B providers?

-Join us on this free webinar to take a look at how activity-based principals of channel programs can be applied to B2C loyalty initiatives creating stronger bonds with customers.
-The session will also offer ideas for B2B Loyalty professionals to more fully engage and align channel partners, their sales staff, and customer service personnel to help strengthen reseller networks in these uncertain times.
+This free webinar took a look at how activity-based principals of channel programs can be applied to B2C loyalty initiatives creating stronger bonds with customers.
+The session offered ideas for B2B Loyalty professionals to more fully engage and align channel partners, their sales staff, and customer service personnel to help strengthen reseller networks in these uncertain times.

-The presentation will be led by three members of the Hinda Incentives / Hinda Loyalty Group team: Theresa Thomas, Vice President – Strategic Solutions; Tom Campbell, Business Development Director; and Stacey Allgeier, Loyalty Account Manager.
-It will be hosted by Bill Hanifin, CEO & Managing Editor of Wise Marketer.
+The presentation was be led by three members of the Hinda Incentives / Hinda Loyalty Group team: Theresa Thomas, Vice President – Strategic Solutions; Tom Campbell, Business Development Director; and Stacey Allgeier, Loyalty Account Manager.
+It was be hosted by Bill Hanifin, CEO & Managing Editor of Wise Marketer.